a-spahiu/angrist-evans-replication-extension/README.md

 To replicate the analysis from scratch, run the R scripts in the following order:

 ### 1. Data Processing
-Execute the cleaning script first to format variables, apply sample restrictions (women aged 21–35 with two or more children), and generate the instrumented variables:
+Open and run `Cleaning.R` first.
+This script formats the variables, applies the required sample restrictions (women aged 21–35 with two or more children), and generates the instrumented variables.

-`source("Cleaning.R")`

 ### 2. Baseline Replication
-Once the data is prepared, you can run any of the standalone table scripts to replicate the paper's original findings (e.g., demographic characteristics, fertility sex-mix fractions, Wald, and 2SLS results):
+Once the dataset is cleaned, you can open and run any of the standalone table scripts (such as `Table_2.R`, `Table_3.R`, etc.) to replicate the paper's original findings, including baseline descriptive statistics, Wald, and 2SLS estimates.

-`source("Table_2.R")`
-`source("Table_3.R")`

 ### 3. Structural Extension
-To evaluate the functional form properties and test the robustness of the LPM estimations against a non-linear approach, execute:
+Open and run `Extension.R` to evaluate the functional form properties and test the robustness of the LPM estimations against the non-linear IV-Probit approach.

-`source("Extension.R")`

 ---